 Is the Champions´ Parade Weekend worth it ?

 Champions´Parade Weekend is STILL CARNIVAL!
-Even though officially Carnival ends on Ash Wednesday, the parties in Rio de Janeiro won’t stop until the following Sunday.
+Even though officially Carnival ends on Ash Wednesday at 12 noon, the parties in Rio de Janeiro won’t stop until the following Sunday.
 It feels like there´s a 2 and a half day Pause, but then on Saturday it´s Carnival again until Sunday!

 After the Parade Results on Ash Wednesday, the top 6 Samba Groups will parade again 3 days later, on Saturday, at the Sambadrome, for the so called Champions´ Parade.

-The Champions’ Parade Weekend is an excellent opportunity for the budget conscious traveler to save a lot, and still enjoy the Carnival Parade and Street Parties with the same vibe and energy as during the Carnival Holiday that just happened the week before, after all Carnival ends on Wednesday only in the Calendar, not for Brazilians who are saying good-bye to summer vacations and want to enjoy until the last minute before going back to reality the next Monday.
-Many people say the New Year in Brazil starts that Monday after the Carnival weekend, when the school year starts and people go back to their routine after summer vacations.
+The Champions’ Parade Weekend is an excellent opportunity for you TO SAVE A LOT , and still enjoy the Carnival Parade and Street Parties with the same atmosphere as during the Carnival Holiday that just happened the week before, after all Carnival ends on Wednesday only in the Calendar, not for Brazilians who are saying good-bye to summer school vacations and want to enjoy until the last minute before going back to reality the next Monday.
+Many people say the New Year in Brazil starts that Monday after the Champions´ weekend, when the school year starts and people go back to their routine after the summer break.

 Tickets for the Champion’s parade are also cheaper and some people actually prefer watching the Champion’s parade because you get to watch the Top 6 Samba Groups out of 12 from the Special Group.